-Brooklyn Judge rejects bail bid by accused Jam Master Jay killer
+Brooklyn judge rejects bail bid by accused Jam Master Jay killer

 Mizell, a Queens native, rose to fame in the early ′80s in Run-DMC with Joseph “Run” Simmons and Daryl “DMC” McDaniels.

-Despite ruling in the prosecution’s favor, Hall rejected arguments that Jordan’s violent rap song lyrics should impact whether or nor he remains behind bars.
+Despite ruling in the prosecution’s favor, Hall rejected arguments that Jordan’s violent rap song lyrics should affect whether or nor he remains behind bars.

 “I will not consider the defendants rap lyrics or other artistic expression,” she said.
 “This court will not punish individuals for merely being participants in an industry that incentivizes the use of such language.”